Lanzhou: Natural resources

 There is a thermal generating plant supplied with coal from fields in Qinghai.
 In addition, there is a hydroelectric station at Zhulama Gorge in Gansu, and a large multipurpose dam has been built in the Liujia Gorge on the Yellow River above Lanzhou.

 Industry

 Main industries include textile mills, rubber processing and fertilizer plants, an oil refinery, petrochemicals, machinery, and metallurgical industry.

 Gansu has one of the largest oil refineries in the country and Lanzhou itself is the center of the province's petrochemical industry.
 The refinery is linked to the fields at Yumen by pipeline.
 It also manufactures equipment for the oil industry.

 Lanzhou has a large textile industry, particularly noted for the production of woolen and leather goods.
 In addition, Lanzhou produces locomotives and rolling stock for the northwestern railways, as well as machine tools and mining equipment.
 Aluminum products, industrial chemicals, and fertilizers are produced on a large scale, and there is a large rubber industry.
 Copper is mined in nearby Gaolan.

-Lanzhou has been one of the centers of China's national nuclear power industry since the 1960s.
+Lanzhou has been one of the centers of China's national nuclear power industry since the 1960s, when Lanzhou uranium enrichment plant was completed.